-- A. All soil planting mix materials shall fulfill the requirements as specified. - B. Samples of individual components of planting soil and amendments in addition to blended planting soil mixes including mulch materials shall be submitted by the Contractor for testing and analysis to the approved testing laboratory.
+- A. All soil planting mix materials shall fulfill the requirements as specified. - B. Soil mix for bioswale - C. Samples of Samples of individual components of planting soil and amendments in addition to blended planting soil mixes including mulch materials shall be submitted by the Contractor for testing and analysis to the approved testing laboratory.
 Comply with specific material requirements specified.

-- 1. No base component material for plant mix shall be used until certified test reports by an agricultural chemist have been received and approved by the Landscape Architect and Soil Scientist. - 2.
-As necessary, make any and all soil mix amendments and resubmit test reports indicating amendments until approved. - C. Landscape Architect and Soil Scientist may request additional testing by Contractor for confirmation of mix quality and / or soil mix amendments at any time until completion.
+- No base component material for plant mix shall be used until certified test reports by an agricultural chemist have been received and approved by the Landscape Architect and Soil Scientist. - 2.
+As necessary, make any and all soil mix amendments and resubmit test reports indicating amendments until approved. - D. Landscape Architect and Soil Scientist may request additional testing by Contractor for confirmation of mix quality and / or soil mix amendments at any time until completion.